tracy6955/IBM_seizure_data/README.md

 ```

-Contact: Jianbin Tang(jbtang@au1.ibm.com) if you have suggestions and questions.
+Contact: Zixuan Chen (z627chen@uwaterloo.ca) if you have suggestions and questions.
 Thank you!